ErkanPerkan25/ErkanPerkan25/README.md

 been a D1 student athlete in Swimming & Diving.
 The time as an athlete I learned the importance of time managment, language barriers, and teamwork.
 I am currently looking for a internship or job in the field of Software Engineering.

-- I'm currently working a website template using React and Express.js.
+- I'm currently working on a website template using React and Express.js.

 ---